JerrymiahPM/Roblox-Scripting/Intro.md

 A function is a group of code you can call later in the script.
 Lets learn how to make one.

 ![](https://i.imgur.com/m3PAq90.png)

+In the code above, we use two keywords.  `local` and `function`.
+The `local` keyword makes it local, and the `function` keyword tells Roblox it's going to be a function.
+Instead of using `=`, we just put the name and then () which we will talk about later.
+Click enter and another keyword `end` will pop up, if it doesn't, make one.